 The idea of having a sales pipeline is to bring structure and convenience to your sales process.

-The different stages of the pipeline are even configured into the CRM you use, making it easy for sales team members to update the stage for each lead as he/she goes through their buying cycle.
+The different stages of the pipeline are even configured into the CRM you use.
+This makes it easy for sales team members to update the stage for each lead as he/she goes through their buying cycle.

-And while there’s no right or wrong way to decide what the stages of your sales pipeline should be, we recommend being concise – having enough stages to cover every eventuality, but not too many – you don’t want to overcomplicate things.
+There’s no right or wrong way to decide the stages of your sales pipeline.
+Although, we recommend being concise enough to have stages to cover every eventuality.
+However, do not overcomplicate things with too many stages.

 3. Sales Funnel